fdoebbelin/Wissen/Obsidian/Help/Obsidian/Index.md

 ## Credits

-[[Credits|Our credits page]] lists all the amazing people who made Obsidian possible.
+[Our credits page](Credits.md) lists all the amazing people who made Obsidian possible.

 To read more about the makers, see the [about page](https://obsidian.md/about) on our official website.